GasStationTV/gstv-invenco-integration/updates/playlist/playlist.md

 }
 ```

-### What Invenco Sends if a Playlist Update Notification is Rejected by the Player
+### What Invenco Sends if a Playlist Update Notification is Rejected by the Site
 Follow [Default Configuration Error Handling](#default-configuration-error-handling).

 ```javascript